≈ 1 hour and 30 minutes · With intermission

 While in New York, he performed regularly at Carnegie Hall with the National Orchestra of New York.
 During this time, he attended summer sessions of the National Youth Orchestra of Canada and the Tanglewood Festival in Massachusetts.
 In 1983, Mr. Renshaw was invited to perform with the Montreal Symphony Orchestra as Principal Trombone.
 He was appointed Principal Trombone of Orchestra London Canada in 1983, a position he held for three years while teaching at the University of Western Ontario.

 In 1986, Don Renshaw became Principal Trombone of the National Arts Centre Orchestra and taught trombone, tuba and Jazz Ensemble at the Conservatoire de Musique du Québec à Hull from 1987 to 1994.
-He is a founding member of the Rideau Lakes Brass Quintet (now known as the NAC Brass Quintet), the Capital BrassWorks ensemble and the Ambassador Brass Trio, and teaches at the University of Ottawa.
+He was a founding member of the Rideau Lakes Brass Quintet (now known as the NAC Brass Quintet), the Capital BrassWorks ensemble and the Ambassador Brass Trio, and taught at the University of Ottawa.

 Don was the dear husband of Linda Renshaw, and proud father of two sons, Adam and Aaron.

 Originally from St. John’s, Newfoundland, Sean Rice has performed extensively throughout North America and around the world.
-His broadcasts include recitals with CBC National Radio, performances for Swiss Radio DRS, and Lucerne Festival live streams for the 2016 New York Philharmonic Biennial and 2019 Lucerne Festival Alumni Orchestra.
+His broadcasts include recitals with CBC Radio, performances for Swiss Radio DRS, and Lucerne Festival live streams for the 2016 New York Philharmonic Biennial and the 2019 Lucerne Festival Alumni Orchestra.

-Recognized as an exciting interpreter of contemporary music, The New York Times has described Mr. Rice as a “technically precise, exuberant protagonist” in performance.
-Mr. Rice has performed at festivals such as Lucerne Festival, Ottawa Chamberfest, New York City’s Museum of Modern Art Summergarden Series, Toronto Summer Music Festival, and Banff Music Festival.
-In addition to numerous New York Times reviews, Mr. Rice’s performances have received high praise from the Ottawa Citizen, Musical Toronto, and Artsfile.
+Recognized as an exciting interpreter of contemporary music, the New York Times has described Sean as a “technically precise, exuberant protagonist” in performance.
+Sean has performed at festivals such as the Lucerne Festival, Ottawa Chamberfest, New York City’s Museum of Modern Art Summergarden Series, the Toronto Summer Music Festival, and the Banff Music Festival.
+In addition to numerous New York Times reviews, Sean’s performances have received high praise from the Ottawa Citizen, Musical Toronto, and Artsfile.
 For a recent performance of Golijov’s Ayre at Ottawa Chamberfest, Musical Toronto wrote: “The performers were strong, especially NACO clarinetist Sean Rice, who unloaded a wailing solo that rivalled even the best Klezmer effort by Giora Feidman.”

-At an early age, Mr. Rice was invited to perform a concert with the National Arts Centre Orchestra during their 2002 Atlantic Tour and subsequently, he has appeared as a soloist with ensembles including the Orchestre Symphonique de Québec, Nouvel Ensemble Moderne, Axiom, The New Juilliard Ensemble, and Symphony Nova Scotia.
-The recipient of numerous awards, Mr. Rice received first prize at the 2006 Canadian Concerto Competition hosted by the Orchestre Symphonique de Québec.
+Sean was invited at an early age to perform a concert with the National Arts Centre Orchestra during their 2002 Atlantic Tour and has subsequently appeared as a soloist with ensembles including the Orchestre symphonique de Québec, Nouvel Ensemble Moderne, Axiom, The New Juilliard Ensemble, and Symphony Nova Scotia.
+The recipient of numerous awards, Sean received first prize at the 2006 Canadian Concerto Competition hosted by the Orchestre symphonique de Québec.
 Following his 2007 Montréal debut at Jeunesses Musicales, La Presse wrote: “…clarinettiste canadien Sean Rice y révéla une technique impeccable, une authentique musicalité, une sonorité tour à tour éclatante et chaleureuse, et un vrai talent de chambriste.”
-Continuing the 2007-08 season, Mr. Rice performed his first national tour with pianist Jean-Philippe Sylvestre for Jeunesses Musicales’ touring series.
-Since then, he has toured frequently throughout major cities across the United States, Europe, Malaysia, Brazil and Japan.
+Continuing the 2007–2008 season, Sean performed his first national tour with pianist Jean-Philippe Sylvestre for Jeunesses Musicales’ touring series.
+Since then, he has toured frequently throughout major cities across the United States, Europe, Malaysia, Brazil, and Japan.

-As an educator, Mr. Rice has served as Visiting Professor at Memorial University (2017-18) and Director of the Contemporary Music Ensemble at the University of Ottawa (2012-17).
-He has been invited to give masterclasses at institutions such as the Royal College of Music, Beijing Central Conservatory, University of British Columbia, and the University of West England.
-Additionally, Mr. Rice has adjudicated numerous competitions, including the National Music Festival Competition held by the Canadian Association of Music Festivals.
-Starting in the fall of 2021, Mr. Rice will join the clarinet faculty at the University of Ottawa.
+As an educator, Sean has served as Visiting Professor at Memorial University (2017–2018) and Director of the Contemporary Music Ensemble at the University of Ottawa (2012–2017).
+He has been invited to give masterclasses at institutions such as the Royal College of Music, the Beijing Central Conservatory, the University of British Columbia, and the University of West England.
+Additionally, Sean has adjudicated numerous competitions, including the National Music Festival Competition held by the Canadian Association of Music Festivals.
+In the fall of 2021, Sean joined the clarinet faculty at the University of Ottawa.

-As a conductor, Mr. Rice made his debut in 2012 as the Director of the Contemporary Music Ensemble at the University of Ottawa.
+As a conductor, Sean debuted in 2012 as the Director of the Contemporary Music Ensemble at the University of Ottawa.
 In 2017, he led an ensemble of musicians from the National Arts Centre Orchestra and made his international conducting debut at the International Society for Contemporary Music Festival in Vancouver.
-Recently, Mr. Rice conducted the Ottawa Symphony Orchestra for their 2021-22 season opener – their first performance since the pandemic.
+Recently, Sean conducted the Ottawa Symphony Orchestra for its 2021–2022 season opener—their first performance since the pandemic.

-Outside the concert hall, Mr. Rice has developed a significant profile as a classical music podcaster and host.
-Under his tenure, the National Arts Centre NACOcast has enjoyed great success and international recognition, with ClassicFM continuing to list his podcasts among the Top 10 in the world for classical music.
-Mr. Rice also hosts the NAC Wolfgang Sessions – a contemporary music series that he helped design and curate for the National Arts Centre.
+Outside the concert hall, Sean has developed a significant profile as a classical music podcaster and host.
+Under his tenure, the National Arts Centre NACOcast has enjoyed great success and international recognition, with Classic FM continuing to list his podcasts among the top ten in the world for classical music.
+Sean also hosts the NAC's WolfGANG Sessions — a contemporary music series he helped design and curate for the National Arts Centre.

-Sean Rice is a graduate of Memorial University of Newfoundland, where he received his Bachelor of Music while studying with Paul Bendzsa.
-Continuing his studies under the tutelage of Charles Neidich, Mr. Rice graduated with both a Master of Music and Doctorate of Musical Arts from The Juilliard School.
-Currently residing in Ottawa, audiences can hear him perform regularly as a recitalist and chamber musician and as Second Clarinet/Bass Clarinet of the National Arts Centre Orchestra.
+Continuing his studies under the tutelage of Charles Neidich, Sean graduated with a Master of Music and a Doctorate of Musical Arts from The Juilliard School.
+Currently living in Ottawa, audiences can hear him perform regularly as a recitalist, chamber musician, and Second Clarinet/Bass Clarinet of the National Arts Centre Orchestra.

-Principal Horn with the National Arts Centre Orchestra since 2002, Lawrence Vine has also served as Principal Horn with the Calgary Philharmonic Orchestra, the Winnipeg Symphony Orchestra, and the Manitoba Chamber Orchestra.
+Principal Horn with the National Arts Centre Orchestra from 2002 until 2024, Lawrence Vine previously served as Principal Horn with the Calgary Philharmonic Orchestra, the Winnipeg Symphony Orchestra, and the Manitoba Chamber Orchestra.

-An active teacher and clinician, Lawrence is proud to teach the horn studio at the University of Ottawa's School of Music.
-He previously taught at the University of Manitoba, and has presented masterclasses at the Manhattan School of Music, Baltimore’s Peabody Conservatory, Chicago’s Roosevelt University, Toronto’s Royal Conservatory of Music, Wilfrid Laurier University, and the Universities of Colorado, Toronto, British Columbia, Calgary and Victoria.
-He also serves on the faculty of the NAC Summer Music Institute.
+An active teacher and clinician, Lawrence proudly taught the horn studio at the University of Ottawa’s School of Music.
+Previously, he taught at the University of Manitoba and has presented masterclasses at the Manhattan School of Music, Baltimore’s Peabody Institute, Chicago’s Roosevelt University, Toronto’s Royal Conservatory of Music, Wilfrid Laurier University, the Canadian International School of Hong Kong, and the Universities of Colorado, Toronto, British Columbia, Calgary, and Victoria.
+He also served on the faculties of the NAC Summer Music Institute and the NACO Mentorship Program.

-The Toronto Globe and Mail has praised his “fine, burnished playing”; the Winnipeg Free Press commended his “delicate phrasing, rounded tone, and sense of poise”; the Ottawa Citizen enthused that his “playing was assured, and his clear sound was remarkably subtle”; and the Montreal Gazette described his playing as “radiant”.
+The Globe and Mail has praised his “fine, burnished playing,” the Winnipeg Free Press commended his “delicate phrasing, rounded tone, and sense of poise,” the Ottawa Citizen enthused that his “playing was assured, and his clear sound was remarkably subtle,” and the Montreal Gazette described his playing as “radiant.”